Gain the high-tech skills you need to succeed

 Students will receive a salary throughout the program; have all tuition fees paid for by their employer and end up with an advanced associate degree.
 On top of that, there is a full-time technician job waiting for all successful MAT²® graduates.

 *In exchange, MAT²® graduates commit to remaining on the job for at least two years after the training period ends.

 MAT²® combines state-of-the-art training facilities with a curriculum, specifically designed for current industry needs, and actual work sites to give you a vital and innovative competence-based education.
 Students alternate between campus (classes and labs) and company sites, acquiring marketable skills and valuable knowledge.

-Three programs will be offered through the following community colleges: Henry Ford Community College, Macomb Community College, Mott Community College, and Oakland Community College.
-These community colleges have the industry-approved facilities and equipment for this highly specialized training.
+Four programs will be offered at the colleges listed below.
+These colleges have the industry-approved facilities and equipment for highly specialized training.
 The participating companies are highly versed in the training content, ensuring the curriculum will fully prepare students for a successful career.

 Mechatronics TechnicianMechatronics is the combination of electrical, mechanical, and electronic competencies, to identify, analyze, and solve systems-based problems.
 A Mechatronic Technician is a skilled individual, able to combine these competencies to solve systematic problems, while also providing basic solutions using a holistic approach.
 A Mechatronic Technician must be able to support engineers, modify machines, make minor changes, repair, test, and provide maintenance for related equipment.

-2014 Community College Partners: Henry Ford Community College, Macomb Community College, Oakland Community College
+2015 Community College Partners: Baker College-Cadillac, Henry Ford Community College, Lansing Community College, Macomb Community College, Oakland Community College

 Turn a dream into reality today.
 Call 1.888.522.0103 or email us at MAT2@michigan.org to find out if MAT²® is for you.
 Applications for MAT²® are now available here.